Saint-François-Xavier, Paris: Interior

-Above these scenes a large painting entitled "Saint Francois-Xavier presents to Christ the peoples he has converted."
-The figure of Christ is modelled after Byzantine figures, and the figures painted below feature the colorful costumes of countries where Saint Fraocois-Xavier made converts; India, Japan and China.
+Above these scenes a large painting entitled Saint Francois-Xavier presents to Christ the peoples he has converted.
+The figure of Christ is modelled after Byzantine figures, and the figures painted below feature the colorful costumes of countries where Saint Fraocois-Xavier made converts: India, Japan and China.
 The interior of the cupola over the altar and the ceilings also have lavish paintings, depicting the twelve apostles, around a lamb.
 The dome interior was painted in the Neo-Byzantine style by Charles Lemeire.

 The bronze altar piece is a modern work in the classical style by the sculptor Poussielegue-Rustand, installed in 1984.

 Chapels

-A chapel in the church displays the shrine and reliquary of Saint Madeleine-Sophie Barat, (1779-1865),the founder of the Society of the Sacred Heart dedicated to the religious education of young women.
-The first school was opened in 1801. aAs of 2015, the Society had 2600 members, most serving as teachers, particularly for girls, in forty-one countries.
+A chapel in the church displays the shrine and reliquary of Saint Madeleine-Sophie Barat (1779-1865), the founder of the Society of the Sacred Heart dedicated to the religious education of young women.
+The first school was opened in 1801.
+As of 2015, the society had 2600 members, most serving as teachers, particularly for girls, in forty-one countries.
 The reliquary contains her remains and other relics of her life.
 The shrine was transferred to the church in 2009, to be close to her Paris home, the site of the congregation (now the Rodin Museum), and one of her early schools, now the Lycée Victor-Duruy.